Mitra0000/ChromiumTest/README.md

 couldn't build the test correctly.

 ## Setup
-Once the plugin is installed, go to Run > Edit Configurations... and at the bottom left of the dialog, select Edit configuration templates...
+Once the plugin is installed, go to File > Settings > Tools > Chromium Test Settings.

-A new window should pop up.
-Select Chromium Test Runner and the setup panel will load to the right.
-Next, point the Checkout directory to the root of your Clankium checkout and set the physical and emulator build directories.
-They default to out/Debug and out/Emulator.
+The setup panel should load on the right hand side.
+First, point the Checkout directory to the root of your Clankium checkout and set the physical and emulator build directories.
 Once that is all done, you should see the new run icons appear in the gutter.
 Click one and select either Run on Device or Run on Emulator.
 It's as simple as that.

 If you don't see the icons showing in the gutter, you may need to select them in Settings.
 Open File > Settings > Editor > General > Gutter Icons and ensure that